-Each year, I share updated age-based benchmarks (chart to right) we use to ensure that our 529 college savings plan is on track to meet our goals.
+Each year, I share updated age-based benchmarks (see chart) we use to ensure that our 529 college savings plan is on track to meet our goals.
 I also use the opportunity to share some related college preparation insights with our readers.

 This year’s article was posted on Yahoo Finance (you can read the full text here) and I have to admit, I found the comments to this article rather frustrating.
 Don’t get me wrong, I’ve learned to develop a thick skin when sharing ideas with the masses but if these commenters represent some general barometer of financial sanity, we appear to be losing the battle.